blackbaud/skyux/CONTRIBUTING.md

 ### Request a final review

 1. Before requesting a final review, [squash all commits on your feature branch into one](#squashing-all-commits-into-one).
 This will consolidate all your work and include a well-formed commit message to be used in the changelog.
-1. Mention the `@blackbaud/skyux-maintainers` team to review the complete contribution.
+1. Reach out to a SKY UX engineer to review the complete contribution.
 We review the implementation, testing, functionality, styling, localization, and accessibility.

 #### Address review feedback